-Large (adults over 70 lbs) and Giant breeds need to grow more slowly than Small and Medium breeds, so they benefit from formulas designed for them, or simply eating "all life stages" food.
+Large (adults over 70 lbs) and Giant breeds need to grow more slowly than Small and Medium breeds, so they benefit from formulas designed for them, or eating "all life stages" foods that include a statement specifically "for large breed puppies."
 Due to their relatively smaller digestive tract they have less capacity, so they need highly digestible food, and more protection of their digestive system.
 Quality sources and processing of ingredients is essential.